micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-16-rashi_en.md

 ### passuk 6
 <b>In the evening.</b> [עֶרֶב is] the same as לָעֶרֶב — “in the evening.”
-<b>You will know that Adonoy brought you out from the land of Egypt.</b> “Since you said to us: ‘for <i>you</i> have brought us out,’ you shall [now] know that it was not we who brought [you] out but rather Adonoy Who brought you out for He will will make the quails available to you.”
+<b>You will know that Hachem brought you out from the land of Egypt.</b> “Since you said to us: ‘for <i>you</i> have brought us out,’ you shall [now] know that it was not we who brought [you] out but rather Hachem Who brought you out for He will will make the quails available to you.”

 ### passuk 7
-<b>And in the morning you will see.</b> This is not a reference to the glory that is mentioned [in the verse]: “and behold the glory of Adonoy was visible in the cloud.”
+<b>And in the morning you will see.</b> This is not a reference to the glory that is mentioned [in the verse]: “and behold the glory of Hachem was visible in the cloud.”
 But <i>this</i> is what he said to them: “In the evening you will know that He has the power in His hand to give you your desires and [though] He will give [you] meat He will not give it to you with a bright countenance for you asked for something improperly, and on a full stomach.
 But the bread for which you asked out of necessity, when it will descend in the morning you will see the glory of His bright countenance for He will bring it down to you in a loving manner: (a) in the morning, when there is time to prepare it, (b) with dew above it and dew below it as if packed in a box.
-<b>Your complaints against Adonoy.</b> [עַל ה' is] the same as אֲשֶׁר עַל ה' <i> that</i> are against God.
+<b>Your complaints against Hachem.</b> [עַל ה' is] the same as אֲשֶׁר עַל ה' <i> that</i> are against God.
 <b>But what are we.</b> [I.e.,] What is our importance —
 <b>that you cause complaints against us?</b> That you should set everyone complaining against us — your sons, your wives, your daughters, and the mixture of nationalities.
 It is with no choice that I am forced to explain the word תַלִּינוּ as meaning “to cause another to do” because of its <i>dagesh</i> and the way it is read.
 For if it had been the “weak” form (without a <i>dagesh</i>) I would have explained it in the form תִּפְעֲלוּ , as in “( וַיָּלֶן ) The nation <i>complained</i> against Moshe.”
 Or if it had had a <i>dagesh,</i> without a letter י' [after the ל'] and would have been read: תִּלוֹנוּ , I would have explained it in the form of תִּתְלוֹנְנוּ — “you have made yourselves complainers.”
 But now [in the form of תַלִּינוּ] it has the meaning of: “You have caused others to complain,” as in the case of the spies [where it says]: “They caused to complain against him the entire congregation.”